jthies/dcse-summerschool/lab2/exercise-2/README.md

 As expected, the number of Krylov iterations until convergence goes down, when a stronger preconditioner is used.

-Now, feel free to experiment with even solver and preconditioner configurations, mesh sizes, etc.
+Now, feel free to experiment with other solver and preconditioner configurations, mesh sizes, etc.